LogoLog inSubscribe

 • Display the microscopic meaning of electric current and resistance.

-By convention, current moves from the positive pole to the negative pole.
-The electrons move in the opposite direction.
+By convention, current flows from the positive pole to the negative pole.
+Electrons move in the opposite direction.

 Click on the connectors to switch them on/off.